 - Low storage

-The Dreamlink T3 IPTV box is surprisingly affordable while comparing the features it has on offer.
+The Dreamlink T3 IPTV box is surprisingly affordable compared to the features it has on offer.
 Some IPTV boxes do offer some additional features; however, they do not justify their prices.

 So, if you want something that will let you watch your IPTV stream at an affordable price with many additional features like USB PVR and 4K support, then the Dreamlink T3 defines bang for the buck.